 IELTS (International English Language Testing System): minimum score of 7.5;

 MELAB (Michigan English Language Assessment Battery): minimum score of 90;

 CAEL (Canadian Academic English Language Assessment): minimum score of 70 is required with 70 in writing and 70 in speaking;

 EFAS (English for Academic Success [Renison University College, University of Waterloo]): 80% overall in level 400.

-For current information on funding, see the ERS website.
+For current information on funding, see the School of Environment, Resources, and Sustainability website.

 For information on scholarship possibilities, see the Graduate Studies Office website.

 This program will not normally be offered on a part-time basis.
 In exceptional circumstances, students may assume part-time status after their formal course work has been completed.